c1swtb/COIT11223-eportfolio/e-portfolio-2-ethical-theory.md

 ### Summary

 CrowdStrike's post-incident review explains how a Rapid Response Content update released in July 2024 contained an undetected error that caused Windows systems to crash.
-CrowdStrike identified problems in its validation process and proposed changes including more extensive testing and staggered deployments to reduce the risk of a similar failure occurring again (CrowdStrike 2024).
+CrowdStrike identified validation problems and proposed more testing and staggered deployments to reduce the chance of a similar failure (CrowdStrike 2024).

 ### Justification and reflection

-I chose this artefact because I believe a cybersecurity company has a particularly high responsibility to make sure its software is reliable.
-The scale of CrowdStrike's systems also means that greater testing should be expected before an update is widely deployed.
-As the saying goes, with great power comes great responsibility.
-The workshop did not necessarily change my view because I already believed ethical decisions depend heavily on the circumstances.
-However, learning about ethical frameworks made the reasoning behind that view clearer to me.
-Frameworks provide a useful structure for decision-making, but I think ICT professionals still need to consider the specific context rather than applying them inflexibly.
+I chose this artefact because a cybersecurity company has a particularly high responsibility to make sure its software is reliable.
+The scale of CrowdStrike's systems means greater testing should be expected before an update is widely deployed.
+The workshop did not change my view that ethical decisions depend on the circumstances, but ethical frameworks gave me a clearer way to explain that reasoning.
+They provide useful guidance, while ICT professionals still need to consider the specific context rather than apply them inflexibly.

 ## Artefact 2: Privacy and Responsibility